SOF3/libglocal/GUIDE.md

-Guide for developers, translators and server owners
+Guide for developers, translators and server owners to libglocal v0.4.0
 ===
-> Updated for libglocal version 0.3.0

 ## What is libglocal?
 Libglocal is a library for PocketMine plugins to support multi-language display.
 Here are some highlighted features: